Romsou/ImageWeeklySorter/README.md

 ```

 Notice that the images you want to sort need to use exif metadata.
 I originally wrote this script to automatically sort
 my course photos, hence, it's not a generalist script and it may not be suitable for your own needs.
-However, feel free to adapt it
+However, feel free to adapt it.
-to your own needs.

 In its current state, the script works on both Linux (tried on a Xubuntu 18.04) and Windows 10 (It should also works on OS X).